FullReinhard/odin-recipes/README.md

 - create a website's front-end structure with headings, paragraphs, bolding and emphasis, as well as several links and images
 - further my understanding of HTML and Git

+__08/21/22__

+I have added CSS to all of my webpages as a result of the new knowledge I gained.
+The pages don't look perfect, but they do look much better than the blank, black-on-white HTML-only pages I had before.

 -FullReinhard